Most Expensive Cities in the U.S. for Renters

 Percentage of income spent on rent: 44.29 percent

-We believe that Los Angeles is on this ranking, but we're actually shocked it's not higher.
+We're shocked that Los Angeles isn't higher on this list.
 Notorious for its inequality, L.A. is the city where the world's wealthiest stars coincide with some of the most marginalized neighborhoods in the country.

 Expect to pay more than $2,400 for a single bedroom — and probably not a nice one.